arrehmanturk-ai/CDE-B3-GitHub-Demo1/Readme.md

-this is a readme file
+Hello this is my first demo for github reprository without using cloning method.